Ronn Lucas: Career

 Lucas has headlined six separate stints in Las Vegas, Nevada at five different hotels, most recently at Planet Hollywood Resort and Casino, where his show was signed to a five-year deal in December 2006, but closed midway through 2007 for unknown reasons.
 His headlining stint prior to that was at the Rio Hotel.
 His show there ran from some time prior to 2003 until Fall 2006.
 He was the first ventriloquist in the history of Las Vegas to have a long-running show.

 Lucas has been a performer on CBS specials at the Kennedy Center for President Ronald Reagan, at Ford's Theatre for President Bill Clinton, and again at Ford's Theatre for President George W. Bush.
 He also performed at the London Palladium for Queen Elizabeth.

-Some of his most frequently used puppets include Buffalo Billy, Chuck Roast, and Scorch, the latter who starred in his own sitcom Scorch.
+Some of his most frequently used puppets include Buffalo Billy, Chuck Roast, and Scorch, the latter who starred in his own extremely short lived sitcom Scorch.
 He also has a routine in which he uses an audience member as a dummy.